JavaTutorialConnoisseur/nixvim/README.md

 To-Do's
 -------

+Change the `default.nix` hell
-Find a way to move 'external' plugins to related directories Move some telescope stuff to the 'styled' telescope thing Change the `default.nix` hell
+Move some telescope stuff to the 'styled' telescope thing

 Set up debug + DAP for:
     - C